helightdev/dogs/docs/advanced/structures.md

 ??? abstract "Terminology: Serial Converter"

     Serial converters and tree converters are similar, in that they both serialize collection types.
-    Though **a tree converter is more powerful** and can also be used for other types then dart native ones and with deeper nesting.
+    Though **a tree converter is more powerful** and can also be used for other types than dart native ones and with deeper nesting.
 Serial converters **support only lists and sets** of serializable types and are **not able to serialize polymorphic types**.
 Every dart converter is by default able to handle serial conversion through the "{mode}Iterable" methods on the respective operation modes.
 This